-5.4.1 COMPREHENSIVE DESIGN PROJECT
+5.4.2 COMPREHENSIVE DESIGN PROJECT

-The CSA assessment of the CDP (Comprehensive Design Project) is conducted to assess the design skills of a candidate to create a comprehensive meaningful intervention in the built environment.
-The sound application of technical aspects to the design would also be tested.
-Part I candidates are expected to submit a Design Report on their Design and Part II candidates are expected to submit a Design Report including the technological and economic aspects of their design.
+The CSA assessment of the CDP (Comprehensive Design Project) is conducted to assess comprehensively the design skills of a candidate to create meaningful interventions in the built environment.
+The sound application of technical aspects to the design will also be tested.
+Part I candidates are expected to submit a Design Report on their Design and Part II candidates are expected to submit a Design Report including the technological and economic aspects of their Design.